prince-modi/prince-modi.github.io/content/post/attention/index.md

 ## 1. Introduction

-This article develops, from first principles, the machinery that modern mixture-of-experts (MoE) serving systems are built on: the attention block, the parallelism strategies used to distribute it across devices, the routing and communication that MoE layers require, and the collective communication primitives underneath all of it.
+This article covers the machinery that modern mixture-of-experts (MoE) serving systems are built on: the attention block, the parallelism strategies used to distribute it across devices, the routing and communication that MoE layers require, and the collective communication primitives underneath all of it.
 It was written while reading two recent systems papers, NanoCP and UltraEP, both of which assume this material as background.

-A single structural observation organizes everything that follows.
+The organizing fact is the following.
 Almost every operation in a transformer acts on each token independently.
-Exactly two do not:
+Two do not:

 1. The attention score computation, which mixes information across token positions.
 2. MoE dispatch, which sends tokens to experts that may reside on other devices.

-Every communication cost discussed below traces back to one of these two exceptions.
-Which tensor axis a parallelism strategy partitions determines whether it collides with one of them, and therefore whether that strategy is communication-free or communication-bound.
-Section 2 establishes the exception in attention, Section 3 works out its consequences for parallelism, Section 5 establishes the exception in MoE, and Section 6 gives the cost model that prices both.
+Every communication cost discussed below arises from one of these two operations.
+The axis that a parallelism strategy partitions determines whether that strategy collides with one of them, and therefore whether it requires communication at all.
+Section 2 identifies the exception in attention, Section 3 works out its consequences for parallelism, Section 4 identifies the exception in MoE, and Section 5 gives the cost model that prices both.

 **Table 1: Notation used throughout.**